GiacomoVoss/enemene/README.md

    Additionally, you can limit the objects accessible by the view by providing a filter (see "Filters").
 You can create a rudimentary view by executing `enemene miew` on the command line.

-### Routes
+### Controllers
-If a simple data access layer does not suffice, you can define custom router modules that provide custom routes.
+If a simple data access layer does not suffice, you can define custom controllers that provide custom routes.
 Here is an example:
 ````
-@RouterModule("example")
+@Controller("example")
-export class ExampleRouter {
+export class ExampleController extends AbstractController {

     @Get("/:id")
     async getStuff(@Path("id") id: string,